tolgadevsec/tolgadevsec/README.md

 ### Hi there, I'm Tolga! 👋

-I'm a web developer 👨‍💻 and PhD candidate 🎓 at the [Abertay University](https://rke.abertay.ac.uk/en/persons/tolga-%C3%BCnl%C3%BC) where I research attack-aware and self-defending web applications ⚔️🛡️.
+I'm a web developer and PhD candidate at the [Abertay University](https://rke.abertay.ac.uk/en/persons/tolga-%C3%BCnl%C3%BC) where I research intrusion detection and response techniques for web applications.

 You can follow me on [Twitter](https://twitter.com/tolgauedev) to stay up-to-date on recent projects and developments in my research area.